-White nationalists are planning 9 rallies nationwide this weekend alone
+The far right is planning 9 rallies nationwide this weekend alone

 - Los Angeles

-- Mountain Park, California
+- Mountain View, California

 - New York